Bihram: Etymology

 The name Bihram may have originally been derived from the Persian name Bahram, in reference to one or several of the Sasanian kings of the third century A.D.

 Uthra of baptism

 Mandaeans consider Bihram to be the uthra of baptism.
 Similarly, in Sethianism, Micheus, Michar, and Mnesinous are three heavenly guardian spirits presiding over the baptism of the Living Water (see also Five Seals).

 Mandaean name

 Bihram is also a Mandaean male baptismal name (as opposed to Mandaean birth names).
 Notable Mandaeans with the name include Yahya Bihram.
 In the colophons of Mandaean texts, the name Bihram is also often mentioned for different priests and copyists of various eras.

 In Mandaean scriptures

 In chapter 3 of the Mandaean Book of John, Bihram, led by Nbaṭ and the uthras Gubran, Yawar, and Yukabar, helps lead a rebellion against Yushamin and his 21 sons.
-Yawar slays 12 of Yushamin's sons, while Bihram slays 9 of them.
+Yawar kills 12 of Yushamin's sons, while Bihram kills 9 of them.